mozilla/uramaki/docs/MAIN.md

 Third-party BrowserID services are typed by URL (e.g. the discovery URL above).
-These URLs are expected to be loaded in an IFRAME in a user-agent, with communication via postMessage from the parent frame (window.parent).
-The protocol goes like this:
+These URLs are expected to be loaded in an IFRAME in a user-agent, with communication via postMessage.
+To send a message, the service uses either a special variable, window.channel, if it is present, or the parent frame (window.parent).
+The protocol goes like
+this:

 * service URL loaded in Service Frame (IFRAME)
 * Service Frame postMessage to Browser Frame